hashobject/tinyChat/README.md

 ## Promotions

-  * post on forst
   * post on hacker school chatroom
-  * send emails to friends
   * tweet to Kevin Rose
   * tweet thta we used goInstant
   * post on Hacker News and Reddit